What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 2. How does tyre weight affect fuel consumption?

-Yes, tyre weight has got direct connection with fuel consumption.
-Rolling resistance will be on higher side if heavier tyres are in use.
-In that case the engine comes under pressure to work harder, consuming more fuel.
+Yes, tyre weight has a direct connection with fuel consumption.
+Rolling resistance will be on the higher side if heavier tyres are in useIn that case the engine comes under pressure to work harder, consuming more fuel.
 Lighter tyres generally help improve mileage, especially in city driving.

-3. How heavier tyres are safer than lighter tyres?
+3. How are heavier tyres safer than lighter tyres?

 Heavier tyres are safer for vehicles designed to use them.
 They provide better load-carrying capacity, stability, and durability.
 However, using heavier tyres on a vehicle designed for light tyres can negatively affect performance and safety.